argosity/hippo/docs/model.md

 If the change is considered valid, an empty string is returned.

 The default implementation only checks the 'required' status of the field.
-Models inheriting from `Lanes.Models.Base` may provide an alternative implementation.
+Models inheriting from `Hippo.Models.Base` may provide an alternative implementation.

 # withAssociations(list...)